 What do business studies graduates do?

-Eight of the top ten jobs held by graduates working in the UK are related to business, sales and HR.
-Marketing associate professional is the top title of business management graduates, with more than 800 graduates in this role six months after graduation.
+Nine of the top ten jobs held by business management graduates working in the UK are related to business, sales and HR.
+Marketing associate professional is the top job title of business management graduates, with just under 800 graduates employed in this role six months after graduation.

 |Working and studying||10.6|